-- 1. Evaluate the need and funding availability for watershed assessment - 2.
-Seek partners and funding sources as feasible
+- 3. Evaluate the need and funding availability for watershed assessment - 4.
+Seek partners and funding sources as feasible - 5.
+Adding MWP long-term monitoring sites MMT

 1. Implement watershed assessment monitoring protocols, information gathering, and assemble assessment document(s) as data is ready.
 This could take longer depending on the type of monitoring programs.